SltnBM/password-checker/README.md

     ```bash
     python passwordChecker.py
     ```
->Enter a password when prompted, and the script will evaluate its strength.
+> 💡 Enter a password when prompted, and the script will evaluate its strength.

 ## Example
 ```bash